learnlatex/articles/LaTeX-Project-post/latex-project.md

 There's also language-specific stuff you need to think about when you are using
 LaTeX: different languages come with different typographic traditions.
-So each translation has it's own dedicated pages to highlight what you might need to know about specific to the language you are writing (and reading!) in.
+So each translation has its own dedicated pages to highlight what you might need to know about specific to the language you are writing (and reading!) in.

 ## Conclusions

-On [learnlatex.org](https://www.learnlatex.org), we have set up a site that is up-to-date both in it's content and web design, and provides multiple ways to try LaTeX out.
+On [learnlatex.org](https://www.learnlatex.org), we have set up a site that is up-to-date both in its content and web design, and provides multiple ways to try LaTeX out.
 There's a structured approach to the lessons, with more detail for those who need it.
 It's ready to use now in seven languages, with more translations underway.
 We hope it will soon be one of _the_ places that new